1-Octen-3-ol: Synthesis

+Biosynthesis

-Biochemically, 1-octen-3-ol is generated from the peroxidation of linoleic acid, catalyzed by a lipoxygenase, followed by cleavage of the resulting hydroperoxide with the help of a hydroperoxide lyase.
+1-Octen-3-ol is generated from the peroxidation of linoleic acid, catalyzed by a lipoxygenase, followed by cleavage of the resulting hydroperoxide with the help of a hydroperoxide lyase.
 This reaction takes place in cheese and is used in biotechnology to produce the (R)-isomer.

 Biosynthesis of (R)-1-octen-3-ol: 1) linoleic acid, 2) (8E,12Z)-10-hydroperoxyoctadecadienoic acid, 3) (R)-1-octen-3-ol, 4) (8E)-10-oxodecenoic acid, 5) lipoxygenase, 6) hydroperoxide lyase.

 Uses

 Octenol is used, sometimes in combination with carbon dioxide, to attract insects in order to kill them with certain electrical devices.

-The name 'mushroom alcohol' is used because octenol is the main flavor component of mushrooms.
+The enantiopure right-handed isomer known as mushroom alcohol or matsutake alcohol is used in perfumery, because it is the main flavor and odor component of matsutake.

 Health and safety

 Octenol is approved by the U.S. Food and Drug Administration as a food additive.
 It is of moderate toxicity with an LD_{50} of 340 mg/kg.

 In an animal study, octenol has been found to disrupt dopamine homeostasis and may be an environmental agent involved in parkinsonism.